Do you know how to make a zero based budget?

 By putting all of your financial data on paper, you actually get a true visual picture of the facts of your finances.
 For some people who are putting the data down for the first time, they actually experience shock at just how much they are spending and how much money they don’t really have.

-A physical budget is also an essential part of family finances.
+A written budget is also an essential part of family finances.
 Even if just one spouse/partner controls the cash flow each month, everyone in the family old enough to tackle family finances also needs to take an active participation in family budgeting.
 Without a proper paper or electronic budget spreadsheet, it will become impossible to express how the finances work.

-Commitment to Your Budget Matters
+Committing to Your Budget is Essential

 It is not enough to fill in the blanks of a budget worksheet once, never to return.
 A budget should be an interactive and regular part of your week.
 You should continue to update and rework the numbers of your budget and eventually it will become habit for you to commit to progressive budgeting strategies.